Mission: “Help youth connect and contribute to the world around them.”

 If you’ve seen the Downstream/Upstream Project, that is an example.
 In fact, it is the project that incubated the Earth Systems Journey model.
 Is it art or education?
 Both.
 While it is related to environmental art, it is perhaps better described as “Art-led Environmental Education,” since it is using art in a more instrumental way toward more specific goals about education.

 It has been said we need “a new story” of the earth and our place in it to move toward sustainability.
 Concepts of interdependence and interconnection are fundamental to sustainability, but hard to comprehend in a culture still designed around individual independence.
 An Earth Systems Journey, such as the Downstream/Upstream project, responds to this need.
 ESJ is designed to instill a sense of “experiential integration” between participants, their school, and the larger social, technological and natural systems that bring water, energy and materials to their school to support their daily life.

 If you are interested in holding an Earth Systems Journey at your school or organization, I’d be glad to talk to you about it.
 An Earth Systems Journey can range from several-day activities that stay on the school grounds, to a several-week learning theme with field trips (like Downstream/Upstream), to an organizing theme for an entire school year with many field trips like in River Journey.

-I am also a Senior Research Fellow at the University of Minnesota, Institute on the Environment, and I am collaborating with other researchers and with schools on grant proposals to further pilot the Earth Systems Journey Framework and evaluate its outcomes.
+I am also a Senior Research Fellow at the University of Minnesota, Minnesota Design Center and a Fellow of the Institute on the Environment, and I am collaborating with other researchers and with schools on grant proposals to further pilot the Earth Systems Journey Framework and evaluate its outcomes.